 Here's how Noah Bastien, Senior ADR at UserGems, structures his outreach to provide value before making any sales pitch:

-⚠️Common mistakes to avoid: Don't send the same message to the CFO and the IT director, they care about completely different things.
-Avoid blasting everyone at the company on the same day, and don't mistake basic mail merge personalization for real research-based customization.
+⚠️Common mistakes to avoid: Don't send the same message to the CFO and the IT director.
+They care about completely different things.
+Avoid contacting everyone at the company on the same day.
+Mail merge personalization isn't research-based customization.

 Traditional prospecting methods focus on activity key metrics like emails sent and calls made, but account-based prospecting is about quality over quantity.
-You need to track whether your targeted approach generates qualified opportunities and revenue, not just whether you're staying busy with outreach activities.
+Track qualified opportunities and revenue, not activity volume.

 What to do:

-⚠️Common mistakes to avoid: Don't get trapped with vanity KPIs like open rates and response rates that don't correlate with revenue.
-Also, resist the urge to abandon the approach too quickly.
-Account-based prospecting can take a few months to show its full impact on pipeline quality.
+⚠️Common mistakes to avoid: Avoid vanity metrics like open rates and response rates.
+They don't correlate with revenue.
+Give the approach 3-6 months to show impact on pipeline quality.
+Early activity metrics won't reflect the full value.

 Effective account-based prospecting techniques